-When you buy a home, there is a lot of paperwork to sign before all is said and done.
+When you buy a home, there is a lot of paperwork to review before all is said and done.
 One of those documents is called the title commitment, also known as the preliminary title report (PR for short), title work, or title binder.
-In simplest terms, the St George title commitment is one of the most important documents that you’ll sign during the closing process because it is the document that guarantees your title rights to your new property.
+In simplest terms, the St George title commitment is one of the most important documents that you’ll review before closing because it is the document that explains the title rights guarantee to your new property.
 It also represents the assurance that there are no defects in the property title and that you have the green light to obtain title insurance.

 A St George title commitment is typically issued in the following way.
 First, the buyer chooses a property.
 Next, a title commitment is ordered by the realtor.
 Once the St George title commitment is complete and it is confirmed that there are no defects in the property title, the title company (via regular mail) sends the buyer a copy prior to closing.
 Any exclusions, conditions, and terms found in a St George title commitment will also be reflected on the title insurance policy that the buyer will review prior to closing.